RetroGamerStuff/n64rgb/generalRGBmod/README.md

 The following shortly describes the main features of the firmware and how to use / control them.

 #### Notes
-##### [1]
-Clocks are defined in the SDC-files place in the firmware folder.
-The 5M240ZT100C5 does not met the timing requirements checked during the Timing Analysis.
-However, the default model is the so called *slow model*.
-If one uses the *fast model* for analysis, the timings are met without any problems.
-So one could also give a try with the 5M240ZT100C5, which should also works with 95% of all units produced in 'common' environments (e.g. living room temperature environment).
-Nevertheless, I won't guarantee that.

-Update: If you are looking for a 5M240ZT100C4 and 5M570ZT100C4, you probably realize that they are not in stock (e.g. at Mouser or Digikey).
-Then you can also use the 5M240ZT100I5 and 5M570ZT100I5, which are actually the same CPLDs.

 ##### [2]
 Heuristic for de-blur function highly depends on the image content.
 So it might be the case that de-blur is switched on and off rapidly even on small content changes.
 In any case you can override the heuristic by forcing de-blur on or off.